weinholt/akku/README.md

    programs and libraries in `.akku`.

-The installed libraries should now be in the load path of Chez Scheme, GNU Guile (with R6RS settings), Ikarus, Larceny, Mosh, Racket (plt-r6rs), Sagittarius, Vicare and Ypsilon.
-Original R7RS libraries will be available to Chibi, Gauche, Larceny and Sagittarius.
+The installed libraries should now be in the load path of Chez Scheme, Digamma, GNU Guile (with R6RS settings), Ikarus, Larceny, Mosh, Racket (plt-r6rs), Sagittarius, Vicare and Ypsilon.
+Original R7RS libraries will be available to Chibi, Digamma, Gauche, Larceny and Sagittarius.
 Any installed programs are available in your shell's path.

 Most implementations can use the libraries as-is.
 GNU Guile requires a small adjustment: `guile -x .guile.sls -x .sls`.
 You may also need to